pwbriggs/music-assistant.github.io/docs/player-support/index.md

 # Player Providers

 For specific player provider information refer to the relevant section in this document.
-Most players are enabled by default and will be automatically discovered by Music Assistant.
+When a player provider is enabled then the devices which support that protocol will be automatically discovered by Music Assistant.
 The following table summarises player capabilities

 ![Preview image](../assets/player-provider-summary.png){ width = 600 }